-If the respondent fails to appear at the program or the examination, the court may order a peace officer to transport the respondent to a program on the list for treatment.
+Currently, if the respondent fails to appear at the program or the examination, the court may order a peace officer to transport the respondent to a program on the list for treatment.
 The peace officer must transport the respondent to the program.
 The transportation costs of the peace officer must be included in the costs of treatment for SUD to be paid.

-Under the bill, the court could order a peace officer to take the respondent into protective custody.
-After the respondent was taken into protective custody a peace officer or security transport officer would have to transport the respondent to a program on the list for treatment.
-The security transport officer would have to transport the respondent to the program.
-The transportation costs of the security transport officer would have to be included in the costs of treatment for SUD to be paid.
+Under the bill, the court may order a peace officer to take the respondent into protective custody.
+After the respondent is taken into protective custody a peace officer or security transport officer must transport the respondent to a program on the list for treatment.
+The security transport officer must transport the respondent to the program.
+The transportation costs of the security transport officer must be included in the costs of treatment for SUD to be paid.